Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 #### The light versus darkness
-In contrast to futile discussions fueled by cheap pseudo-intelectualism, I actually have seen people working so that the project won't be weakened, such as `tamboru` elaborating new artworks and even a new contributor, a cool m8 from São Paulo called Vitor Almeida (`vit0rr`), offering to help in the website --- by the way, the current website was entirely made by him, so if we don't look like stuck in 1999 anymore, all kudos goes to him --- so the only thing that I can't, under any circumstances, affirm is that the project "almost died because anyone was giving it attention".
+In contrast to futile discussions fueled by cheap pseudo-intelectualism, I actually have seen people working so that the project won't be weakened, such as `tamboru` elaborating new artworks and even a new contributor, a cool m8 (and, honestly, one of the best web developers I've ever seen) from São Paulo called Vitor Almeida (`vit0rr`), offering to help in the website --- by the way, the current website was entirely made by him, so if we don't look like stuck in 1999 anymore, all kudos goes to him --- so the only thing that I can't, under any circumstances, affirm is that the project "almost died because anyone was giving it attention".

 #### What I'd say: my conclusion about this
 As history is cyclical, my only fear is that we could fall into this